Cognism Pricing Review 2026: Platinum, Diamond, and What You Actually Pay

 Consider a mid-market team of 10 reps.
 On Cognism Diamond, you are looking at roughly $50,000/year.
 That buys verified phone numbers and basic company data.
 Your reps still need to manually research each account before calling, toggling between LinkedIn, news sites, SEC filings, and CRM notes to build context.

-With Salesmotion, the same 10-rep team pays from $990/month (account-based pricing with unlimited users on team plans) and gets deep account intelligence across 1,000+ sources, real-time buying signals, and AI-generated account briefs.
+With Salesmotion, the same 10-rep team gets flat, account-based pricing that covers unlimited users on team plans — and gets deep account intelligence across 1,000+ sources, real-time buying signals, and AI-generated account briefs.
 Teams like Analytic Partners cut account research from 3 hours to 15 minutes after switching to an intelligence-first approach.

 The question is not whether Cognism's data is good.
 It is whether verified phone numbers alone justify the cost when your reps still spend hours on manual research that could be automated.